 Grayling has a scent of thyme when freshly caught.
 Its whole body is flecked with a variable number of lozenge-or-V -shaped markings.
 It is a very beautiful fish that can measure 16-20 in.
 (40-50 cm) in length.

-Trout fish are large oily fish and exhibit similar external features as salmon; are large, elongated, oval body, small head, small eyes, and a lower opening mouth that open back below its eye.
+Trout are oily fish and exhibit similar external features as salmon; are large, elongated, oval body, small head, small eyes, and a lower opening mouth that open back below its eye.
 The body features a dorsal fin dotted with large iridescent red or purple spots.
 Generally dark on the back and have iridescent gray sides with large scales and a total of seven fins.
 Adult freshwater rainbow trout grows 1-2 feet long and weighs up to 5-7 pounds, while migrating steelheads (anadromous forms) may reach 20 lb (9 kg).

 Irrespective of whether fresh or saline-water habitat, trouts return to their natal waters for reproduction.
 Tiny alevins and small fry need cold, clean, oxygenated water to survive and feed primarily on planktons, insect larvae, and other fish larvae.

 Some coastal rainbow trout (steelhead) are anadromous which live in ocean water as adults but migrate into freshwater to spawn.
 Trout fish lifespan varies widely from 7 years for rainbow trout to 15-20 years for Lake trout (Salvelinus namaycush).

 Being a semi-fatty fish, trout is low in calories; 100 g fish hold just 149 cal in contrast to 160 cal of salmon.

 Trouts boast good amount of protein.
-Their lean meat composes 20.77 g/100 g (37% of RDI) of protein, being complete in all essential amino acids in a healthy proportions.
+Their lean meat composes 20.77 g/100 g (37% of RDI) of protein, being complete in all essential amino acids in healthy proportions.

 Studies suggest that consumpton of seafood decreases the risk of heart attack, stroke, obesity and hypertension.
 Seafood is low in saturated fat and higher in “heart healthful” polyunsaturated fat, including omega-3 fatty acids.